This article explores how to recognize and treat genital psoriasis.

 - cold weather

-- some medications including lithium, high blood pressure medications, such as beta blockers, antimalarial drugs, and iodides
+- some medications, including lithium, high blood pressure medications, antimalarial drugs, and iodides

-Actual symptoms of psoriasis vary from person to person but a few common signs include:
+Symptoms of psoriasis vary from person to person, but a few common signs include:

 - red patches of skin covered with silvery scales

-- dry, cracked skin that may be prone to bleeding
+- dry, cracked skin that might be prone to bleeding

 - itching, burning, or soreness